 Why use video on a smartphone?

-The new iPhone 6 records video at 1080p and 60 frames per second (fps), just like some expensive camcorders on the market.
+A lot of smartphones also record video at 60 fps (frames per second), just like some expensive camcorders on the market.
 This offers remarkably clear and smooth video.

-These smartphone cameras can also shoot slow motion video (at up to 240fps), and in many cases, functionality previously reserved for dedicated camcorders.
+These smartphone cameras can also shoot slow motion video (at up to 960fps).
+Previously, this was only found in high-end camcorders.

-In many cases is it also easier to play your videos back on TV using your smartphone with casting technology like Google Chromecast which allows you to display the contents of your smartphone screen on a TV via wi-fi.
-This avoids the need to hook up a video camera to the TV or take the memory card out of the camera.
+It's also usually easier to play your videos back on TV using your smartphone with casting technology like Google Chromecast.
+This lets you display the contents of your smartphone screen on a TV via wi-fi.
+That means there's no need to hook up a video camera to the TV or take the memory card out of the camera.

 Quick and easy editing

 It’s also easier to make quick fixes to videos on smartphones.
-While nowhere near as exhaustive and complex as desktop PC-based editing software, the array of smartphone apps available on iOS and Android will enable you to trim the clip, add visual filters and more, the moment you end the recording.
+While nowhere near as exhaustive and complex as desktop PC-based editing software, the array of smartphone apps available on iOS and Android will let you trim the clip, add visual filters and more, the moment you finish recording.

 Your smartphone is always with you

 The great thing about using your smartphone to record video is its omnipresence.
+(They say the best camera is the one you have with you.)
 There’s no need to miss precious moments with the children, impromptu happenings with friends, a delightful sunset and so on.

-Having a good smartphone in your back pocket also eradicates the burden of carrying a cumbersome camcorder you throughout your holiday or weekend away.
-However, the trade-off is potentially lower-quality footage.
+Having a good smartphone in your back pocket also eradicates the burden of carrying a cumbersome camcorder throughout your holiday or weekend away.

 Why choose a camcorder?